-Every "Best NBN Provider" article you've read was paid for.
+Every “Best NBN Provider” article you’ve read was paid for.
 Comparison sites make money when you click through and sign up.
 The providers paying the most get recommended the most.
-Here's what an unsponsored list actually looks like.
+I take no commissions from any ISP — here’s what an unsponsored list actually looks like.

 I have no affiliate relationships with any ISP.
 I don’t get paid if you sign up with anyone.
 I’m recommending these providers because they’re genuinely good — and because I’m tired of seeing the same sponsored recommendations everywhere.